Arunm619/coding/readme.md

 **2.Sort linked list which is already sorted on absolute values** [See Solution](https://gist.github.com/arun-sudharsan/4bde5b63fa322878fdf888b187d52d89)

-3.Check if a linked list of strings forms a palindrome
+**3.Check if a linked list of strings forms a palindrome** [See Solution](https://gist.github.com/arun-sudharsan/3e70a31c39ba0365df44220f1dac7224)

 4.Pairwise swap elements of a given linked list by changing links